Ivy League: Pre-Ivy League

 Seven out of the eight Ivy League schools are Colonial Colleges: institutions of higher education founded prior to the American Revolution.
 Cornell, the exception to this commonality, was founded immediately after the American Civil War.
 These seven colleges served as the primary institutions of higher learning in British America's Northern and Middle Colonies.
 During the colonial era, the schools' faculties and founding boards were largely drawn from other Ivy League institutions.
 Also represented were British graduates from the University of Cambridge, the University of Oxford, the University of St. Andrews, and the University of Edinburgh.

 The influence of these institutions on the founding of other colleges and universities is notable.
 This included the Southern public college movement which blossomed in the decades surrounding the turn of the 19th century when Georgia, South Carolina, North Carolina and Virginia established what became the flagship universities of their respective states.
 In 1801, a majority of the first board of trustees for what became the University of South Carolina were Princeton alumni.
 They appointed Jonathan Maxcy, a Brown graduate, as the university's first president.
 Thomas Cooper, an Oxford alumnus and University of Pennsylvania faculty member, became the second president of the South Carolina college.
-The founders of the University of California came from Yale, hence Berkeley's colors are Yale Blue and California Gold.
+Early administrators of the University of California, Berkeley graduated from Yale, hence why their school colors are Yale Blue and California Gold.

 Stanford University has, since its earliest days, been nicknamed the "Cornell of the West": more than half of Stanford's initial faculty, as well as its first two presidents, had connections to Cornell as alumni or faculty.
+Samuel Jones, the Baptist minister from Philadelphia who rewrote Brown's original charter (itself written by future Yale College president Ezra Stiles) was a graduate of the College of Philadelphia.